bchugg/bchugg.github.io/_research_notes/rl_vs_pps.md

 {:toc}

-Off Policy Evaluation (OPE) in Reinforement learning and mean estimation in survey sampling are distinct problems and settings, but can employ similar tools.
+Off Policy Evaluation (OPE) in Reinforcement learning and mean estimation in survey sampling are distinct problems and settings, but can employ similar tools.
 We'll investigate model-based estimates, inverse propensity weighting, and doubly robust estimation in the context of both problems.

 # 1. RL Perspective